Triple-A-Studios/TripleA-AnimationEvent/README.md

 ## Issues

-No known issues as of 16 Mar 2025.
+No known issues as of 26 May 2025.

-___

-## Future updates

-Upcoming updates (as of 13 Jan 2025):
-- Add more event system like event bus.

 ___